adelphi-ed-tech/au-courses/courses/intro-to-programming.md

    produces and the way that it is formatted for the user.
 When your program runs, it should produce some type of report that sheds light on your hypothesis.
-It doesn't matter if your hypothesis was correct or not—after your program is runs, the user should have more information to evaluate the hypothesis.
+It doesn't matter if your hypothesis was correct or not—after your program runs, the user should have more information to evaluate the hypothesis.

        - 3 points: results give clear support for or against the